rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ## Final considerations

-Did you think that it would be so easy to use Geth, an Ethereum client, to interact with an RSK local node?
+Hope it was easy for you to use Geth, an Ethereum client, to interact with an RSK local node.

 We can do more things using Geth, such as [deploy a smart contract at RSK local node using Geth and Remix](/tutorials/ethereum-devs/geth-attach-deploy-smart-contract/).